top of page

 I often spend 2-5 hours cleaning a bathroom (at least the first time), which at a professional level is not rare, but I'm not someone who knows what a "quick clean" means.
 My teams have spent 14 hours in a kitchen.

 Of course, education regarding disabilities is important.
-While those of us with ADHD are traditionally known for being unfocused, its because ADHD was named poorly; attention deficit is a myth!
-In my case, my level of focus is unmatched, at least when I'm cleaning - some clients even think I'm fast.
-We call our obsessions "hyperfixations" in the ADHD world, and on those we focus heavily.
+While those of us with ADHD are traditionally known for being unfocused, its because ADHD was named poorly; the attention deficit is a myth!
+We call our obsessions "hyperfixations" in the ADHD world, and sometimes we can't stop.
+Its the action of "switching" between tasks as soon as we're asked to, that's problematic for us.
+On the other hand...why should we need to?
+Quality work is done with focus, isn't it?

-While our acronym is "OCD" when shortening our name, you'll notice that we don't abbreviate it.
-Furthemore, we know (and respect!) that people out there also disagree with our name choice, due to still-more stereotypes that those with obsessive compulsive disorder face around cleaning, which is also somewhat of a misnomer.
+Despite breaking stereoypes, we also know (and respect!) that some will disagree with our name choice, due to still-more stereotypes, that those with obsessive compulsive disorder face around cleaning.
 I am grateful that people care, who reach out to us to provide education on the topic, and who are driven to stick up for what is right.
 That's amazing.

-We neurodivergent folk tend to have a strong sense of justice, and that's a great thing.
+We neurodivergent folk tend to have a strong sense of justice, and personally, I'm proud of us for it!

 There you have it.
-Despite all those words, our history was ulimately simple.
-After a 10-year career in software, I woke up on an otherwise normal day - on my best friend's birthday, who had long talked about business dreams in the industry together - and I decided to quit my tech job to clean strangers' homes.
-That was it!
-That's the story.
+Ultimately, our history was simple.
+After a 10-year career in software, I woke up on an otherwise normal day - on my best friend's birthday - and I decided to quit my tech job to clean.
+I happened to already have a 1:1 meeting scheduled with my manager that morning too, so I thought...well, there's no time like the present.
 Those of us with ADHD tend to be comfortable with risk. â€‹

-While I choose to lean into the positive and fun side my neurodivergent traits, the symptoms can of course waver between incredibly powerful and out-of-nowhere debilitating at a given moment.
-The lines that we draw between educating each other about cognitive disorders, navigating them, and celebrating them, is akin to what we programmers call "spaghetti code," and sometimes it's best to simply start over and get help cleaning up the messy expectations around it.
-Our goal is to be intentional, be articulate, and to lean into our strengths to improve quality of life for anyone that we come across.
-As we say during our cleaning and organizing jobs, "it has to get messier before it gets cleaner!"
+While I choose to lean into the positive side my neurodivergent traits, the symptoms can of course waver between incredibly powerful and out-of-nowhere debilitating at a given moment.
+The lines that we draw between education, navigating our "disorders", and celebrating them, is akin to what we programmers call "spaghetti code" (...a logical mess)...and sometimes it's best to start over, and take the opportunity to re-align expectations.
+Our values are to be intentional, be articulate, and to lean into our strengths to improve quality of life for anyone that we come across.
+As we often say, "it has to get messier before it gets cleaner!"

 bottom of page